 How can you get involved?

-Another way of taking action is by journeying to the Arctic yourself and learning more about its environment and the wildlife that lives there.
-Aurora Expeditions offers small group trips to the European Arctic aboard our vessel Polar Pioneer.
+By journeying to the Arctic yourself and learning more about its environment and the wildlife that lives there.

 Due to their dwindling numbers, it’s not guaranteed you will spot a polar bear.
 Even if you aren’t lucky enough to see one of these creatures in their natural habitat, you’ll still gain a thorough understanding of their way of life — our experts on board will tell you more about the predicament facing the Arctic regions and the wildlife that call them home.